Africa: Ecology and biodiversity

 Africa has over 3,000 protected areas, with 198 marine protected areas, 50 biosphere reserves, and 80 wetlands reserves.
-Significant habitat destruction, increases in human population and poaching are reducing Africa's biological diversity and arable land.
-Human encroachment, civil unrest and the introduction of non-native species threaten biodiversity in Africa.
+Significant habitat destruction, increases in human population, and poaching are reducing the biological diversity and arable land.
+Human encroachment, civil unrest and the introduction of non-native species threaten biodiversity.
 This has been exacerbated by administrative problems, inadequate personnel and funding problems.

-Deforestation is affecting Africa at twice the world rate, according to the United Nations Environment Programme (UNEP).
-According to the University of Pennsylvania African Studies Center, 31% of Africa's pasture lands and 19% of its forests and woodlands are classified as degraded, and Africa is losing over four million hectares of forest per year, which is twice the average deforestation rate for the rest of the world.
+Deforestation is affecting Africa at twice the world rate, according to the United Nations Environment Programme.
+The deforestation rate of 4.08 million hectares in 2000–2015 declined to 3.45 million ha per year in 2015–2025.
+According to the University of Pennsylvania African Studies Center, 31% of pasture lands and 19% of forests and woodlands are classified as degraded, and the deforestation rate is twice the average for the rest of the world.
 Some sources claim that approximately 90% of the original, virgin forests in West Africa have been destroyed.
-Over 90% of Madagascar's original forests have been destroyed since the arrival of humans 2000 years ago.
-About 65% of Africa's agricultural land suffers from soil degradation.
+Over 90% of Madagascar's original forests have been destroyed since the arrival of humans 2,000 years ago.
+About 65% of agricultural land suffers from soil degradation.